 At the Muncipal Hail Annual General Meeting (AGM) in March, 1924, it was proposed that a limited company be organized that would be a wholly owned subsidiary of the Association.

 The subsidiary would write an extra or 'additional' amount of hail insurance for those farmers desiring more limit than is available through SMHI.
-This was put to a vote and was approved by the delegates attending the AGM and on March 25th, 1924, Additional Municipal Hail Limited (AMHL) was brough into being.
-AMHL continues to provide 'additional' coverage to landowners and tenants within the Province of Saskatchewan.
+This was put to a vote and was approved by the delegates attending the AGM and on March 25th, 1924, Additional Municipal Hail Limited (AMHL) was brought into being.
+AMHL continues to provide 'additional' coverage to landowners and tenants.